 Q. Where do I find my section number?

-A. That information will be sent to you by Student Affairs via email in August.[/wptabtitle]
+A. That information will be sent to you by Student Affairs via e-mail by July 17.

 Q. How will I know what classes to register for?

 A. Classes are already set for 1Ls.
 Student Affairs will register you for your classes this summer.
-After you are assigned your section in August, you can look it up in the Fall 2012 Course Schedule
+After you are assigned your section by July 17, you can look it up in the Course Schedules page

 Q. What is a casebook?
 What is a hornbook?

 A. The casebooks are the assigned texts for the semester and contain cases which are supposed to illustrate a given principle of law.
-A hornbook is usually written by a noted legal scholar in the particular field of law and it is designed to explain certain legal theories and principles that are sometimes difficult to get from the casebook method.
+Hornbooks, which are also called treatises, are usually written by a noted legal scholar in the particular field of law and it is designed to explain certain legal theories and principles that are sometimes difficult to get from the casebook method alone.